olliekrk/Elevators/README.md

 #### 1. SchedulerFCFS
 First scheduling algorithm was the FCFS, also known as first-come, first-served.

-This scheduler, simply enqueues requests in the order that they arrive.
+Every ElevatorController has a queue, and the only operations it can perform are removing request from the start and adding request at the end.
+This scheduler simply enqueues requests in the order that they arrive.

+By this approach, it is guaranteed that the earlier the request came to the system scheduler, the earlier it is served.

-In this approach, requests the elevators system receive are enqueued to elevators in the following manner:
+Due to that, requests the elevators system receive are enqueued to elevators in the following manner:

 **Internal requests**: *button pressed inside the elevator*: